FAQ

 What is Cyber Polygon?

-Cyber Polygon is an annual online event which connects various global organisations to train their competencies, exchange best practices and bring tangible results to the world community.
+Cyber Polygon is an annual online event which connects various global organizations to train their competencies, exchange best practices and bring tangible results to the world community.

 The event combines:

-• an online conference featuring senior officials from international organisations and experts from leading corporations
+• an online conference featuring senior officials from international organizations and experts from leading corporations

 • the world’s largest cybersecurity exercise for corporate technical teams